-The Senate Appeals Committee will entertain an appeal by an undergraduate, a diploma student, or a student undertaking a taught postgraduate programme taught against the decision of a Faculty Appeals Committee only on the grounds that:
+19.2 The Senate Appeals Committee will entertain an appeal against the decision of a Faculty Appeals Committee only on the grounds that:

 - 1. new evidence has emerged which could not reasonably have been produced to the Faculty Appeals Committee; - 2. there has been defective procedure at Faculty level; - 3. the disposal at Faculty level was clearly unreasonable.